Use Array to Enhance Hash Table (ArrayHashMap)

 }

-This algorithm is correct, with a complexity of O(1), and the probability of each element being selected is 1/n
+This algorithm is correct.
+Its time complexity is O(1), and each element is picked with probability 1/n

 , where n